 Are Corals Plants or Animals?

-Coral are animals and plants.
-Although they appear different than most animals we are familiar with.
+Corals are animals and plants.
+Although they appear different than most animals, we are familiar with them.
 They are still firmly in this category.
 They are sessile, meaning that they attach themselves to the ocean floor.
 There, like a plant, they root and wait.
 Each polyp, protected by its hard skeleton of limestone, needs to eat just like every other animal.

 In their location close to the surface, the corals are capable of reaching the algae that grow as an effect of this sunlight.
 The algae’s process of photosynthesis helps to fuel corals.
 They also catch tiny floating zooplankton.
 They are pulled into the polyps’ mouths and then digested.
 The majority of corals also contain zooxanthellae, a symbiotic organism, and can take in nutrients through its process of photosynthesis.
 Corals that live deeper in the ocean, those in the “twilight zone,” would have to live without the process of photosynthesis.